garlictech/workflows/workflows-library/README.md

 ### `npm start`

 Start the watchers: on code change, the system will recompile the changed code, and re-executes the unit tests.
+It does NOT create coverage report on purpose.

 If you have docekerized dependencies, the command also starts them.

 ### `npm run unittest`

 Run the unit tests once.
+It creates the coverage report - find it in the `reports/coverage` folder.

 ### `npm run stop`

 Stop the development site.
 Ctrl-C does the job, however sometimes the development container does not stop.
 This command kills the container.

+### make commands

+Actually, there are more commands in the makefile - the majority of the npm scripts are simple make commands.
+See the makefile for those exotic features, they might speed up your development.